 However, right now there isn’t an equivalent CAR‑T cell therapy for AML.
 One of the reasons for this is that AML cells do not all look alike.
 This means that a CAR‑T cell therapy which targets only one molecule might not kill all the AML cells.
 In addition, the stem cells in bone marrow which produce our blood can look similar to AML cells.
 This means that a CAR‑T cell therapy for AML might attack these stem cells, which could cause devastating side effects.

 Dr Srdan Rogosic hopes to overcome these obstacles and develop a new CAR‑T cell therapy for AML.
 His plan is to develop a therapy which could target as many as three separate molecules, instead of just one.
 He hopes that this would mean the treatment will kill more AML cells, and stop the AML from coming back.
-Dr Rogosic will test his new treatment on AML cells grown in the lab, on samples donated by patients, and on AML cells in mice.
+Dr Rogosic will test his new treatment on AML cells grown in the lab, on samples donated by patients, and on AML cells in preclinical models.

 During this project, he will also test a new way to protect our body’s normal blood stem cells.
 This could mean that the CAR‑T cell therapy will not attack these cells, and so reduce the chances of severe side-effects.